robrix/Many-Types-Make-Light-Work/Many Types Make Light Work.md

 ^ This is a particularly good use case for `enum` since there are only two possibilities: it either worked or it didn’t.
 We don’t need to worry about adding more cases later on and having to update every function using `Result` to match.

-^ If the set of cases is open-ended, consider using protocol instead.
+^ On the other hand, if the set of cases is open-ended, we’d want to use a protocol instead.

 ^ These approaches will help us avoid subclassing when we’re working purely with our own code, but what about when we’re dealing with Cocoa?